Nancy Pelosi Doubles Down On Demands For Donald Trump To Delay State Of The Union

 On Thursday, House Speaker Nancy Pelosi once again called on Donald Trump to delay his State of the Union address.
-Pelosi first made the suggestion on Wednesday, saying the televised address should be postponed until the government shutdown has ended.
-Trump dismissed the idea entirely, but Pelosi is not giving up — and once again saying the President should not hold the State of the Union at the present time.
+Pelosi first made the suggestion on Wednesday, saying the televised address should be postponed until the partial government shutdown has ended.
+Trump dismissed the idea entirely, but Pelosi is not giving up — once again saying that the president should not hold the State of the Union at the present time.

 According to Fox News, Pelosi once again addressed the issue during a press conference on Capital Hill.
 During the course of the conference she discussed why the State of the Union should be moved, and emphasized that there is nothing sacred about the chosen date for the address.

 “The date of the State of the Union is not a sacred date,” Pelosi explained.
 “It’s not constitutionally required.
 It’s not the president’s birthday.
 It’s just a date we agreed to.
 That’s why I said to the president, if you don’t open up government, let’s discuss a mutually agreeable date.
-It could be a week later—if the government is reopened.”
+It could be a week later — if the government is reopened.”

-Trump — who has been at odds with Pelosi over funding his border wall between the United States and Mexico since before the shutdown began — refused to even entertain the notion of pushing back the scheduled date.
+Trump — who has been at odds with Pelosi over funding for the planned border wall between the United States and Mexico since before the shutdown began — refused to even entertain the notion of pushing back the scheduled date.

 The Left has become totally unhinged.
 They no longer care what is Right for our Countrty!